 Conuma River Side Channel

-The idea for a side channel was conceived as a response to changing conditions on the Conuma River: forest harvesting in the upper watershed had caused changes to the hydrologic regime in the Conuma watershed, resulting in very low success rates of wild salmon spawning in the river.
+This side channel was conceived as a response to changing conditions on the Conuma River: forest harvesting in the upper watershed had caused changes to the hydrologic regime in the Conuma watershed, resulting in very low success rates of wild salmon spawning in the river.
 The idea grew and evolved over several years, and in 2007 the Nootka Sound Watershed Society, in partnership with Fisheries and Oceans Canada engineers and technicians, began a focused planning initiative which included several site visits, the installation of groundwater test wells, and site surveys.

 Plans were developed, funds organized, and on June 23rd, 2008 the first phase of construction began.
 This saw the completion of a 920m long groundwater channel which created a wetted area of 7620m2.
 Phase 2 of construction began June 1st, 2010 and was completed in one month.
 This phase saw the construction of a 275m upper channel, which connected the lower 920m of groundwater channel to the Conuma River Hatchery’s surface water outflow for a total length of 1195m.
 This connection provided controlled and therefore more stable rearing conditions in the lower channel.